-10.3.6.8.
-Compliance with the Building Code of AustraliaNational Construction Code (BCANCC)
+6.8.
+Compliance with the National Construction Code (NCC)

-Given the significance of the site, the Trustthe Harbour Trust commenced public tours of the site in 2002 under a short-term tourist license agreement with AMSA.
+Given the significance of the site, the Harbour Trust commenced public tours of the site in 2002 under a short-term tourist license agreement with AMSA.
 Prior to commencing the tours, a BCA assessment of the building was undertaken by Trevor Howse & Associates in order to determine any shortfalls in compliance with the BCA.

-A number of matters were identified for attention and the TrustThe Harbour Trust is progressively upgrading the publicly-accessible areas of the site to enhance public safetyprepared a schedule of interim works to comply with the BCA.
-These works included the installation of a temporary steel handrail, chain barriers, safety signage and the installation of a fire protection system-extinguishers at the Lighthouse.
+The Harbour Trust is progressively upgrading the publicly-accessible areas of the site to enhance public safety These works included the installation of a temporary steel handrail, chain barriers, safety signage and the installation of a fire protection system at the Lighthouse.

-Despite being temporary, all these works were undertaken in consultation with heritage architects the Australian Heritage Commission and are fully reversible.
+Despite being temporary, all these works were undertaken in consultation with heritage architects and are fully reversible.